Therapeutic radiographer

 Employers

-The majority of radiographers in the UK are employed by the NHS, although there are some opportunities to work in private practice at private centres.
+The majority of radiographers in the UK are employed by the NHS, although there are some opportunities to work for private health providers at private centres.

 There is currently a national shortage of therapeutic radiographers, which means the likelihood of finding a job is relatively good, particularly if you can be geographically flexible.
 You may also work in private hospitals and clinics or research establishments, or within education, conducting research and training radiographers.